Kowal Sentry Integration for Magento 2

 Browser SDK CDN URL

-By default it points to the official Sentry bundle.
+By default, it points to the official Sentry bundle.

 Variants:

-- module default URL
+- default module URL

 - custom CDN mirror

-- pinned bundle or pinned version
+- pinned specific bundle / specific version

-Change only if:
+Change only when:

-- you pin SDK versions,
+- you pin the SDK version,

 - you have custom CSP rules,